chaulapatrice/calendar-app/README.md

 }
 ```

 Here we are defining our data types.
-Vite does strict type checking when building.
+Vite performs strict type checking when building.
 Without defining data types our build
 will
 fail.
 We can also use `any` type and turn off eslint [rules](https://eslint.org/docs/latest/rules/).
 Turning off eslint
 rules works, but it defeats the point of using Typescript.